 Webinars and videos were ranked as the most effective content delivery channel by 26% of sales and marketing professionals, second only to websites and landing pages.

-Q&As, surveys, chat, and polls are just a few of the most popular ways to engage live webinar attendants.
+Q&As, surveys, chats, and polls are just a few of the most popular ways to engage live webinar attendants.

 Record this valuable material and serve it up on-demand as evergreen content.

 5 Types of Webinars You Need to Diversify Your Webinar Program

 1. Panel Webinars